warte67/SDOM/docs/progress.md

         - Improved code readability and maintainability by removing legacy patterns and redundant checks.
         - All major event and display object interactions now use the new handle API.
         - Codebase is stable, with most reference and legacy issues resolved.

 - ### [September 24, 2025]
-    - **Factory Refactor:**
-        - Completely revised the `Factory` to use `IDisplayObject` instead of `IResourceObject`.
-        - Planned to reintroduce `IResourceObject` into the `Factory` later, ensuring compatibility with both resource and display object management.
+    - **Event System Debugging:**
+        - Resolved compile-time issues with `ListenerEntry` constructor and `push_back` calls in `addEventListener`.
+        - Verified that `addEventListener` correctly registers event listeners for both capture and bubbling phases.
+        - Debugged and confirmed proper event propagation through the DOM hierarchy.
+        - Fixed issues with `stopPropagation()` and `setPhase()` methods, ensuring they work as intended.
-        - Verified that the `Factory` now supports `IDisplayObject` creation and initialization.
+        - Verified that `stopPropagation()` halts event propagation during the target phase, skipping the bubbling phase.
-    - **Box Object:**
+    - **Box Object Testing:**
-        - The `Box` object is now fully functional, with lifecycle methods (`onInit`, `onRender`, `onUpdate`, etc.) implemented and tested.
-        - `isKeyboardFocused()` and `isMouseFocused()` methods are working correctly.
-As are the `handleTabKeyPress()` and `handleTabKeyPressReverse()` methods for keyboard focus navigation.
-        - Event listener functionality is the only remaining issue, with the `MouseClick` event listener not firing as expected.
+        - Tested `Box` object interactions with the event system:
+            - Verified correct output for capture, target, and bubbling phases.
+            - Confirmed that `stopPropagation()` prevents bubbling as expected.
+        - Stacked `redBox` on `blueBox` and `greenBox` on `redBox` to test event propagation.
+        - Validated event listener behavior for `MouseClick` events in all phases.
+    - **Code Cleanup:**
+        - Removed debug logs and redundant code from `addEventListener` and `triggerEventListeners`.
-        - Began troubleshooting the event listener system, focusing on event propagation, listener registration, and dispatch logic.
+        - Simplified event listener registration and dispatch logic.
-    - **Event System:**
-        - Continued debugging and refining the event system to ensure proper propagation and listener execution.
-        - Verified that `EventManager` correctly dispatches events to the stage and its children.
-        - Added debug logs to trace event flow and identify potential issues with `Box` event handling.

 # ToDo: